dimitrilahaye/generator-starter-kit/README.md

 # Configuration

-> If you want to skip yeoman prompting, copy compose.json.example into your project folder, rename it `compose.json` then update it according to your needs.
+If you want to skip yeoman prompting, copy compose.json.example into your project folder, rename it `compose.json` then update it according to your needs.
+> compose.json will overwrite options and arguments passed through the CLI.